 For anyone ages 10 and older, Ski Santa Fe offers both group and private lessons in skiing and snowboarding.
-In the group programs (which cost $56/person and last 110 minutes), novices get instruction in the basics; intermediate and advanced skiers work on improving technique—whether they need help with powder, bumps, or the terrain park—and at the same time have an instructor to show them around the mountain.
+In the group programs, novices get instruction in the basics; intermediate and advanced skiers work on improving technique—whether they need help with powder, bumps, or the terrain park—and at the same time have an instructor to show them around the mountain.

 Ski Santa Fe’s Adaptive Ski Program

 Along with its sister property Sandia Peak near Albuquerque, Ski Santa Fe has a long history of safe and supportive alpine ski lessons for adults and children (5 years and older) with a wide array of mental and physical disabilities.
 Reservations are required but because the program relies heavily on volunteers and sponsors, it is able to offer private lessons, equipment, and lift access at nominal cost.

 I had skied New Mexico before, but not Ski Santa Fe, and what struck me most were the views from the top of both the Millenium triple, which tops out at 12,073 feet, and the Tesuque Peak triple, which rises to 12,053.
 From that ridgeline, you have a panoramic view west across the vast high desert of northern New Mexico and north along the forested spine of the Sangre de Cristos.
 Well-groomed intermediate trails spill down from both peaks, while stronger skiers can tackle steeper chutes and glades (a few of them rated not just black diamond but double black diamond).